-If you thought you’re the dazzle king because you’re car is decked out in Swarovski, then think again, since we have a new stunner to give you a heads on competition.
+If you thought you’re the dazzle king because you’re car is decked out in Swarovski, then think again, since we have a new stunner to give you a head-on competition.
 At Tokyo Auto Salon 2010, a Honda Odyssey bedazzled with 70,000 carats of Kyoto Opal was introduced.
-Kyoto Opal is a new material created using gemstone synthesis technology developed by Kyocera and it is based on the same Quartz grains as natural Opal.
-The cracking and chipping occurring in natural opal can be avoided, by coloring Kyoto Opal artificially.
+Kyoto Opal is a new material created using gemstone synthesis technology developed by Kyocera, and it is based on the same Quartz grains as natural Opal.
+The cracking and chipping occurring in natural opal can be avoided by coloring Kyoto Opal artificially.
 Also, a diverse range of hues can be achieved, and a variety of cuts can be achieved as well.

-The new coating technology from Honda Net Nara, a specialist in sheet metal coating and car customization combines Kyocera’s Opal with Jewel Paint.
-The world’s first gemstone-coated car cost $90,000 and the companies are aiming to bring the cost down further.
+The new coating technology from Honda Net Nara, a specialist in sheet metal coating and car customization, combines Kyocera’s Opal with Jewel Paint.
+The world’s first gemstone-coated car costs $90,000, and the companies aim to bring the cost down further.